 * Property is still very good value in many parts of the country.
 In 20-30 years people will be amazed that you could buy a whole house for, say, £100,000.

 * The tax benefits of buying and letting property are still pretty good.
 OK, maybe not quite as good as they were but still good – and better than many other businesses and investments.
+There could even be some tax incentives in the months ahead to boost or support the economy.

 * And this is the main reason: The underlying demand for rental property is still very strong pretty much everywhere.
 Yes, there are some tenants who would rather buy if they could, but renting is still the solution or more appealing for many people.